Chief Conductor Jakub Hrůša

 »I am truly delighted to be Chief Conductor of the Bamberg Symphony«, says Jakub Hrůša. »Even before I had a chance to conduct this jewel among European orchestras, I had been a huge admirer.
 They are an embodiment of orchestral culture, with everything imagined by this term.
 And with the Orchestra having its origins in Prague, we breathe the same musical air, sharing our cultural backgrounds, being artistically and historically very close.
 With the Bamberg Symphony, every phrase can turn to be a little miracle, and every concert is a transfiguration.«

 As a conductor of opera, he has been a regular guest with Glyndebourne Festival and has served as Music Director of Glyndebourne On Tour for three years.
 Elsewhere he has led productions for Vienna State Opera, Opéra National de Paris, Frankfurt Opera, Finnish National Opera, Royal Danish Opera and Prague National Theatre.
+The 17/18 season will see his return to the Opera National de Paris and his début at the Royal Opera House Covent Garden.

 Jakub Hrůša is currently President of the International Martinů Circle.
 In 2015 he was the inaugural recipient of the Sir Charles Mackerras Prize.
+He lives with his wife and his two children in Prague.